benspak/cmd-input-extension/README.md

 User Interaction Flow:

 User enters ;cmd;example into a text field.
-Upon pressing Ctrl + Enter:
+Upon pressing Alt + Enter:
 If example is a saved command, replace the ;cmd;example text with its associated predefined value.
 If example is undefined, show an error or fallback notification.
 Extensions (Optional Features):